ScottLogic/blog/_posts/2025-07-22-testing-event-ingestion-service.markdown

 ## Overview of the Ingestion Service

-The ingestion service serves as a gateway for event messages, accepting data from external producers and routing it to downstream systems via a cloud-based event hub.
+The ingestion service serves as a gateway for event messages, accepting data from external producers via a cloud-based event hub, and routing it to downstream systems.
 We used a managed cloud event hub service for its scalability and reliability, connecting to it via the cloud provider’s SDK to send messages programmatically.
 The service was designed to:

 - **Receive** event messages in formats like JSON.
 - **Validate** messages for schema compliance and data integrity.